• Skip to primary navigation

 Prepare two large bowls for making bloomin’ onion batter.
 In one bowl, mix together flour, garlic powder, oregano, paprika, cayenne pepper, salt and pepper.
 In the other bowl, mix together eggs and milk.

 First, place the onion flower into the flour mixture bowl.
-Lift the onion and shake off the excess, and dip the onion in to the egg wash bowl.
+Lift the onion and shake off the excess, and dip the onion into the egg wash bowl.
 Make sure the onion is completely submerged in the batter.

 Before you fry your onion, it’s best to freeze it for 30-60 minutes so that the seasoning and batter will stay on during the frying process.